lprat/logstash-plugins/README.md

 * Note/Score functionnality for change score (up or down) of alert with correlate IOC/multi SIG/REF match
 * By frequence but create alert not defined reason, just know log loading up and not normaly.
 You can select frequence on specifique event by filters

+## logstash-filter-ensig
+Logstash plugin Filter "EnrSig" can help you to enrich event with different sources informations.
+It use system command with arguments for enrich event.

 ## logstash-output-fir
 Logstash plugin Output for send alert (created by filter sig) in FIR (Cert SG - https://github.com/certsocietegenerale/FIR)